Lebrikizumab

 Lebrikizumab, sold under the brand name Ebglyss, is a humanized monoclonal antibody used for the treatment of atopic dermatitis (atopic eczema).
-It is an interleukin-13 antagonist.
+It is an interleukin 13 antagonist.
 It is given by subcutaneous injection.

-The most common side effects include injection site reactions, dry eye and conjunctivitis (redness and discomfort in the eye) including allergic conjunctivitis.
+The most common side effects include injection site reactions, dry eye and conjunctivitis, including allergic conjunctivitis.

-Lebrikizumab was approved for medical use in the European Union in November 2023, in Canada in June 2024, and in the United States in September 2024.
+Lebrikizumab was approved for medical use in the European Union in November 2023, in Canada in June 2024, and in the US in September 2024.

 Medical uses

 Lebrikizumab is indicated for the treatment of moderate-to-severe atopic dermatitis in adults and adolescents aged twelve years of age and older with a body weight of at least 40 kg who are candidates for systemic therapy.

 Mechanism of action

 Lebrikizumab blocks interleukin 13 (IL-13), a cytokine (cell-signalling protein) that is produced by a type of white blood cell called Th2 cells.
 IL-13 is thought to induce the expression of another signalling protein, periostin, by epithelial cells of the bronchi.
 Periostin in turn seems to partake in a number of asthma related problems, such as bronchial hyperresponsiveness, inflammation, and activation and proliferation of airway fibroblasts, which are involved in airway remodelling.

 This theory is supported by the fact that people with high periostin levels responded significantly better to lebrikizumab in the phase II study: the forced expiratory volume in 1 second (FEV1) was 8.2% higher than under placebo in this group (measured from the respective baselines), while low-periostin participants had 1.6% higher FEV1, and the average value for all participants was 5.5%.
 The FEV1 increase in low-periostin participants was not statistically significant.